 There’s a change in the air when summer fades into fall.
-Not only does the temperature start to drop, but there are a distinctive smell and atmosphere in the air.
-It makes one think of crunching leaves, warm pies, and cozy sweaters.
-We think of Autumn indoor air quality, and the solutions to improve your home.
+Not only does the temperature start to drop, but there’s a distinctive smell in the air.
+It makes one think of crunching leaves, warm pies and cozy sweaters.
+We, however, think of what autumn means for indoor air quality, and the solutions available to improve your home.

 Unfortunately, the crisp fall air comes with its own set of problems.
-Did you know that as we enter the autumn season and cooler wet weather, your home’s indoor air quality will likely take a dive?
+Did you know that as we enter autumn and expect cooler wet weather, your home’s indoor air quality will likely take a dive?
 Today, the autumnal equinox and the official start of fall is the time to re-evaluate your indoor air quality.
-Here are six ways your Autumn indoor air quality could suffer and six simple solutions to ensure fresh high-quality indoor air this season.
+Here are six ways your space’s autumn season indoor air quality could suffer and six simple solutions to ensure fresh high-quality indoor air this season.

-In the fall, however, most climates don’t allow for this.
-Whether too chilly or because of frequent wet weather, we tend to keep our windows closed.
-When you close windows, you aren’t just cutting off the cold air, you’re cutting off the source of fresh air too.
+In the fall, however, most climates won’t allow this.
+Whether too chilly or because of frequent wet weather, we tend to keep windows closed.
+When you close windows, you aren’t just cutting off the cold air, you’re also cutting off the source of fresh air.

 With less natural ventilation, indoor air particles and germs have fewer circulation paths, meaning they can be trapped inside.
 This can lead to poor indoor air quality and is perhaps most noticeable during the summer to fall shift.

 Without the addition of natural ventilation and a nice summer breeze, your indoor space needs mechanical ventilation instead.
-Having an efficient ventilation system in your home will promote healthy air circulation, meaning fresh air without battling cold temperatures.
+Having an efficient ventilation system in your home will promote healthy air circulation, meaning an influx of fresh air without battling cold temperatures.
 We describe mechanical ventilation as lungs for your home.
 These ventilation systems bring in fresh outdoor air and circulate it through the entire home while getting rid of stale exhaust air.
-It’s also a more energy efficient system.
+It’s also a more energy-efficient system!

 2. Autumn Allergies

 There are many types of particles and pollen varieties that cause allergy symptoms throughout the year.
-While most associate allergy season with spring and warmer months, there are multiple major allergens that are prevalent in the fall.
+While most associate allergy season with spring and the warmer months, there are multiple major allergens that are prevalent throughout fall.

 Ragweed is especially common in autumn because it blooms in August and pollinates throughout the fall months until the first freezing temperatures.
 The weed raises fall pollen levels, irritating those with seasonal allergies.

-Dust mites are also more common in the fall than in other seasons.
+Dust mites are also more common in the fall compared to other seasons.
 While they live in your home year-round, they flourish in the more temperate autumn climates.
 Without the extreme summer humidity, fall is their time to shine.

 Sadly those that suffer from spring allergies, are just as likely to suffer from fall allergies.
-The best solution for those with allergies is air filters, which will play a critical role in their comfort.
-The importance of air filters are often overlooked, however higher rated filters do a better job of capturing air particles and can eliminate even the smallest indoor air pollutants.
-We suggest upgrading to MERV 13 air filters which will help capture and remove as many allergens as possible.
+The best solution for those with allergies is air filters, which play a critical role in their comfort.
+The importance of air filters is often overlooked, however, higher-rated filters do a better job of capturing air particles and can eliminate even the smallest indoor air pollutants.
+We suggest upgrading to MERV 13 filters which will help capture and remove as many allergens as possible.

 3. Low Humidity

-It might be more noticeable or extreme in some locales than others, but humidity levels change for everyone between summer and fall.
-As the temperatures cool, the outdoor air becomes more dry.
+It might be more noticeable in some locales than others, but humidity levels change for everyone as summer becomes fall.
+As the temperatures cool, the outdoor air becomes drier.

 That isn’t the only factor.
 As you make the switch to heat to keep your home warm in the chilly fall, the heater sadly also contributes to dry indoor air.
 As a result, most homes have noticeably drier air throughout autumn.